quilt/etk/doc/src/ch02-lang/ch02-expressions.md

 ## `push` opcodes

-The `push` opcodes are the only EVM opcodes that have an immediate argument.
-This means that instead of taking an argument off the stack, the opcode reads the bytes from code which immedaitely succeed the op.
+The `push` family of instructions require an immediate argument.
+Unlike most arguments (which come from the stack), immediate arguments are encoded in the bytes _immediately_ following the opcode.

-For example, `push2 258` would assemble to `0x610102`. `push2` notifies the EVM that it should use the next two bytes `0x01` and `0x02` as input for the op.
-That value is left-padded to 32 bytes and placed on the stack.
+For example, `push2 258` would assemble to `0x610102`. `0x61` is the instruction, and `0x0102` is the immediate argument. `push2` instructs the EVM to use the next two bytes `0x01` and `0x02` as input for the op.
+That value is left-padded with zeros to 32 bytes (so `0x0000...000102`) and placed on the stack.

 While an assembled `push` must have a concrete value, it is often useful when developing a program to have the ability to manipulate the operand at compile time.
 For this reason, `push` opcodes take a single **expression** as their operand.